How to Do Restaurant Marketing: Strategies for Growth and Success

 Image defines Price as part of the marketing mix with restaurant-specific examples.

-• How do your menu prices compare to your competitors’?
+• How do they compare to competitors?

 Promotion